Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

-You have to leave your car in the Porto Coda cavallo village car parks and proceed to the beach by walk for 10 minutes.
+You have to leave your car in the Porto Coda Cavallo village car parks and proceed to the beach by walk for 10 minutes.
 Many people park the car along a dirt road next to the beach, but during the summer season is not allowed and you’ll be fined.

 6) Cala Suaraccia beach

-7) Molara Island natural pools
+7) Molara Island Natural Pools

-If you have time, it’s worth renting a dinghy boat at Cala Suaraccia and spend here a couple of hours.
-Despite the fact Molara is a private Island, there’s a basic dock next to an old house that allows to stop at Cala del Pastore where you’ll find a little sandy beach (close to the natural pools).
+If you have time, it’s worth renting a dinghy boat at Cala Suaraccia and spending here a couple of hours.
+Despite the fact Molara is a private Island, there’s a basic dock next to an old house that allows stopping at Cala del Pastore where you’ll find a little sandy beach (close to the natural pools).

-8) Punta Est beach
+8) Punta Est Beach

 Beach services: bar, umbrellas and deck chair for rent.
-This is the last beach along the Capo Coda cavallo road.
+This is the last beach along the Capo Coda Cavallo road.
 Only 500 meters after Cala Suaraccia, besides the tarred road (left side), you’ll find a dirt road with a chain where you have to pay a fee to access the beach.

-How to get there: San Teodoro is only 25 km from Olbia Costa Smeralda airport and 30 km from the Olbia harbor.
-There are several daily flights from Milano Linate and Rome Fiumicino and during the summer also low cost company flights from some european destinations like UK, Germany, France, and Spain.
+San Teodoro is only 25 km from Olbia Costa Smeralda airport and 30 km from the Olbia harbour.
+There are several daily flights from Milano Linate and Rome Fiumicino and during the summer also low-cost company flights from some European destinations like UK, Germany, France, and Spain.

 Service handled by Ok-ferry.com

-The car allows you to visit not only San Teodoro but also others wonderful beaches located towards Olbia, Costa Smeralda or Siniscola and Orosei.
-Alternatively, San Teodoro offers a summer bus service that stop close to some of those beaches.
+The car allows you to visit not only San Teodoro but also other beautiful beaches located towards Olbia, Costa Smeralda or Siniscola and Orosei.
+Alternatively, San Teodoro offers a summer bus service that stops close to some of those beaches.

-Where to sleep: San Teodoro offers any kind of accommodation like campings, Hotels, bed & breakfast and houses for rent.
-If you don’t have the car the best choice is the city center because there are no local buses.
+San Teodoro offers any accommodation like campings, hotels, bed & breakfast and houses for rent.
+Click here to see the accommodations list.
+If you don’t have a car, the best choice is the city centre because there are no local buses.